Bones (rapper): Musical career

-O'Connor uploaded several albums in 2015 and headlined his first sold-out show at House of Blues on March 4, 2015 before opening for electronic artist Shlohmo at The Fonda Theatre.
+O'Connor released several albums in 2015 and headlined his first sold-out show at House of Blues on March 4, 2015 before opening for electronic artist Shlohmo at The Fonda Theatre.
 O'Connor was later featured on ASAP Rocky's "Canal St.", which was a remix of O'Connor's song "Dirt".
 The song later became O'Connor's first feature on the Billboard charts.
 Bones performed "Canal St." with ASAP Rocky on the Jimmy Kimmel Live! show, but was cut from the TV broadcast due to his refusal to censor some of the song's lyrics while performing.
 Videos of the performance were made available online.
 In May 2015, O'Connor and Greaf started releasing songs under a second side project called Oregontrail.
 The project is stylistically similar to Surrenderdorothy, but has been noted as having a "darker" and "rougher" tone.
 It also follows a loose narrative related to the game of the same name which is also reflected in the artwork of the singles.
 Since 2015, the duo have released seven singles as Oregontrail.

 O'Connor released 10 albums between 2015 and 2017.
 In 2016, he began releasing music under a new persona called Ricky A Go Go.
 He uploaded five tracks in total to a SoundCloud account for this persona with the fifth one being uploaded in 2017.
-There's a running joke in the description for each track as each one is the single for an album of a different name.
-None of these albums have released.
-These tracks have a disco, funk, or synthwave production style with sung vocals.
-There is a sixth track titled "Countdown" that is not on this account but has been uploaded by several other users.
-This track comes from the track "SeshRadio: Volume3" which is the final track on his PaidProgramming2 project.
-This was the official debut of the persona.
-The Ricky A Go Go persona has made appearances on multiple other tracks in the Bones discography on various projects, most prominently the collaboration project DamagedGoods with Drew The Architect.
-However, a majority of these tracks still credit Bones as the artist.

-On January 19, 2018, O'Connor performed in KOKO, London, thus starting his first ever European tour, called the Deadboy Tour.
+On January 19, 2018, O'Connor performed in Koko, London, thus starting his first ever European tour, called the Deadboy Tour.
 It took him to countries such as Germany, Ukraine, Russia and Italy.